Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <details><summary>Automation Add-In - Uninstalling</summary>
 <p>

-Users can uninstall the addin by Right-Clicking the Windows Start button and selecting [Apps and Features](/SCREENSHOTS/APPS_AND_FEATURES.png)
+Users can uninstall the Add-In by right-clicking the Windows Start button and selecting [Apps and Features](/SCREENSHOTS/APPS_AND_FEATURES.png)

 Scroll down to *Automation FX* and select Uninstall